-Bitcoin has become a strong alternative to traditional fiat currency, when it comes to digital payments.
+Bitcoin has become a strong alternative to traditional fiat currency, especially when it comes to digital payments.
 You can even buy a cup of your morning coffee with BTC.

-Store of Value
+Store of value

-Bitcoin price chart: historical dataBitcoin price has undergone dramatic price swings since its inception.
+Bitcoin price history chartBitcoin price has undergone dramatic price swings since its inception.

 The popularity of Bitcoin trades is constantly growing, providing immense opportunities for traders.
-It has become a strong alternative to traditional Forex markets and consolidated its position as the world's most valuable cryptocurrency.
+It has become a strong alternative to traditional Forex markets and has consolidated its position as the world's most valuable cryptocurrency.

 Traders can always profit from Bitcoin price swings with us.
 You can either trade short or long, depending on the BTC price dynamic, and benefit from the price difference.
 Follow the latest crypto market news and analyse the live Bitcoin chart at Currency.com to spot the best BTC trading opportunities.